 How Much Money Can You Save Teaching English in Korea?

-If we add up your initial investment, severance pay, exit allowance, and your monthly savings contributions (630,000 won X 12), then your total savings for one year of teaching with the national English Program in Korea (EPIK) will be at least 12,260,000 won, which is $10,000+ USD.
+If we add up your initial investment, severance pay, exit allowance, and your monthly savings contributions (630,000 won X 12), then your total savings for one year of public school teaching will come to 12,260,000 won.
+This is $10,000+ USD.

 You can save more depending on your lifestyle and spending habits, in addition to your actual salary.
 The salary used here is the average minimum starting pay for a new Native English Teacher without any experience.

-However, I think this is an easy and reasonable savings goal so that you can both save a lot of money in a year and have a good time exploring Korea, in addition to traveling to neighboring countries during vacation times if you plan for it.
+This is an easy and reasonable savings plan that will allow you to save a lot of money in a year while exploring Korea.
+If you plan for it, then you can also travel to neighboring countries during vacation times.

 Are There Any Other Financial Benefits to Teach in Korea?

 Yes.
-As an American, you can withdraw the money you contributed to and that your employer matched from the National Pension Service when you leave Korea.
-I have intentionally excluded national pension withdrawal from this savings plan.
+As an American, you can withdraw the money you contributed to and that your employer matched from the National Pension Service.
+You can only withdraw this money when you leave Korea “permanently.”
+I have intentionally excluded the national pension withdrawal from this savings plan.